 Family Australia Magazine

 This was an earlier website for Australian Family Magazine which was formed in 1999 with the vision of providing critical parenting information and samples of products to parents of children aged two to eight.
-The current website for Australian Family Magazine is at: australianfamily.com.au/ where you can find its latest issue.
+The current website for Australian Family Magazine was at: australianfamily.com.au/, but as of 2020 that domain no longer exists.

-I was just beginning to get myself organized for out move back to Australia when my sister sent me the url of Australian Family Magazine.
+An aside: I was just beginning to get myself organized for our move back to Australia when my sister sent me the url of Australian Family Magazine.
 There was an article she wanted me to read.
 I loved the online magazine.
-While I was online I also did a google search for moving service companies in Baltimore that could also handle international moves.
+While I was online I also did a google search for a moving company in Baltimore that could also handle international moves.
 Fortunately I found a local company Von Paris Moving & Storage, a family-owned and operated moving and storage company since 1892.
 They have a whole division that handles international moves.
 Von Paris International not only provided specialized international packing, wrapping, crating and containerization of all household goods, but also will take care of the many other details associated with an international relocation.
 Three months later we were in Australia.
 The move had been smooth and without any glitches.
 It was nice to be back home.
-I am still reading Australian Family Magazine - from their new website.
-Enjoy this nostalgic trip back to 2014.

 The content below is from this site's 2014 archived pages.